R3Conclave/conclave-core-sdk/docs/docs/mail.md

 3. Conclave Mail's approach to enclave restarts and enclave upgrades is more suited than a classical architecture that requires a database to ensure session persistence.

 4. The primary reason to use HTTPS/REST is the availability of tools and libraries.
-However, none of these tools or libraries support SGX remote attestation.
-You must modify or adjust these tools in complex ways, invalidating most benefits.
+To use these preexisting tools for remote attestation, you must modify them in unusual ways that they were not designed for, which introduces design complexities and reduces their usefulness.